see: Seven Sovereignties, The

-Beithir blood, like their corrosive venom, is composed of a highly acidic material that dissolves most organic material (except metal).
+Beithir blood, like their corrosive venom, is composed of a highly acidic fluid that dissolves most organic material (except metal).
 Their scaly hide is highly resistant to this acid and thus leather made from it is often used by Aelvar hunters that brave the Esperian wilderness.

 Brón means "Sisterhood" in the Aelvar language of Tylwyth.
 It is the term reserved for the holy order of druids that travel between the Seven Sovereignties delivering the commands of The Gods.

 Led by the archdruid, Badb, these emissaries of The Gods are gifted with divine powers.
 It is said that Badb can control the great Iolair -- the giant war eagles that partake in a sacramental ritual known as The Harvest.

 Aelvar daughters are taken, in their early youth, to the Garden of The Gods, where they spend ages training as neophytes to become fully-vested druids of the Brón.